secretstartups/handbook/people-group/learning-and-development/manager-challenge/index.html.md

 TrustMetryx compliments and builds on the basic principles of what it means to be a manager using the whole-person approach to leadership covered in the Manager Challenge.
 TrustMetryx gives you a data driven approach to ensuring that you’re embracing GitLab values and creating an inclusive team culture built on trust.

 **What do I need to do?**
-Learn more about Building Trust with Remote Teams from the co-founder of Trust Metryx by watching the recording of the [Learning Speaker Series](https://www.youtube.com/watch?v=hHMDY77upAE&feature=emb_title).
-If interested in participating please let the L&D team know in the January Manager Challenge Slack Channel, `#january-2021-manager-challenge.` Review [the onboarding plan](https://drive.google.com/file/d/1S1ynUb8bwpit-e03IP1e6uURYzOgI5KF/view?usp=sharing) for the use of Trust Metryx.
+Learn more about Building Trust with Remote Teams from the co-founder of TrustMetryx by watching the recording of the [Learning Speaker Series](https://www.youtube.com/watch?v=hHMDY77upAE&feature=emb_title).
+If interested in participating please let the L&D team know in the January Manager Challenge Slack Channel, `#january-2021-manager-challenge.` Review [the onboarding plan](https://drive.google.com/file/d/1S1ynUb8bwpit-e03IP1e6uURYzOgI5KF/view?usp=sharing) for the use of TrustMetryx.

+#### Interested in Using TrustMetryx

+If you are interested in using TrustMetryx, please contact the `#learninganddevelopment` team.
+Managers can use the [Growth & Development fund](https://about.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/) to expense the price for their teams for the [under $1,000 benefit](/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/#how-to-apply-for-growth-and-development-benefits).

 ## Self-paced Learning